khashiiee/outfit/README.md

 - Implement machine learning algorithms or get the use of external service to score the outfits for better recommendations.
 - Add support for seasonal trends.
 - Add more outfit templates.
+- Add support for JWT authentication instead of basic auth.